flowxo/flowxo-sdk/README.md

 index.js
 ---------

-The `index.js` file at the root of your module defines the service name and its auth settings.
+The `index.js` file at the root of your module defines the service.
 It looks something like this:

     var service = new sdk.Service({
       name: 'Your Service',